 Enter the destination URL

-Paste in your link URL, type in the Link Text to display with the link and tick the ‘Open link in a new window/tab’ box to open the link in a new window/tab …
+Paste in your target destination URL, add the Link Text associated with the link and tick the ‘Open link in a new window/tab’ box to open your link in a new window …

 (Insert/edit link tool)

 This is the linking feature that allows you to insert internal links.
 Enter a word or keyword related to the text you want to hyperlink into the Search box.
 WordPress will automatically display posts and pages containing those words …